 We'll Beat Any Price in Town on Tyres

 At Motorvation we are confident that our tyre prices are the cheapest in town.
-So, if you find the same tyres cheaper, from any garage in Bedford, we will beat that price.
+So, if you find the same tyres cheaper, from any garage in town, we will beat that price.

 We stock most sizes and makes of tyre, so we have a range that to fit on your car and suit your pocket.
 Next time you need new tyres, talk to us first and we will make sure you get a great deal.